 In my research, I follow a philosophy of comprehensive understanding.
-Instead on focusing on a narrow taxonomical subset, I have extended my scope towards all lineages of venomous and poisonous and the totality of molecules that compose their chemical armory.
-I follow a step-wise research strategy, composed of five major stepstones and that is illustrated below:
+Instead on focusing on a narrow taxonomical subset, I have extended my scope towards all lineages of venomous and poisonous animals and the totality of molecules that compose their chemical armory.
+I follow a step-wise research strategy, composed of five major stepstones that are outlined below:

 The stepwise research strategy employed by me and its major stepstones plus included methods within each (left) versus the questions asked and goals spearheaded towards (right).

 On the most basal level of my work stands the mere venom collection.
 For the sake of establishing and maintaining a comprehensive toxin collection that emphasises material from rare and understudied taxa I am travelling the globe and conduct extensive fieldwork.
-I also cooperate closely with colleagues from zoological gardens across Germany to include their toxin producing animals as well.
+I also cooperate closely with colleagues from zoological gardens across Germany.

 The second level, and essentially the backbone of my work, is the venomics approach.
 By an integrative application of multi-omics (proteomics, transcriptomics and metabolomics) I decipher the chemical composition and gene expression of venom- and poison systems.
 The addition of functional morphology provides insights into the architecture of toxin delivery systems.
 In tandem, multi-omics and functional morphology generate a holistic understanding of the respective system from a chemical and biological perspective.